 Consistency is at top of the list of reasons why co-parenting is good in the short and long terms

 Children will emulate what they see much more than what they are told from my experiences as a parent.
-If your child observes you and your ex spouse working together and acting in concert on important parenting issues that will stick with your child as he or she gets older.
+If your child observes you and your ex-spouse working together and acting in concert on important parenting issues that will stick with your child as he or she gets older.

-In a time where your child’s life will be changing dramatically, consistent and reliable expectations need to be set forth that allow your child the opportunity to grow as a person in any new environment he or she finds themselves in but to also provide the sort of protection from worry that can be a side affect of seeing their parents divorce and separate.
+In a time where your child’s life will be changing dramatically, consistent and reliable expectations need to be set forth that allow your child the opportunity to grow as a person in any new environment he or she finds themselves in but to also provide the sort of protection from worry that can be a side effect of seeing their parents divorce and separate.

 If you are able to provide evidence to your child that their interests come before anything else, it may be that your son or daughter feels more comfortable in their new environments.

 In order to co-parent effectively, you and your spouse will need to present a united front to your child in terms of discipline.
 This means that if your ex-wife has barred your son from playing video games for a disciplinary infraction, then you should continue that punishment.
 This harkens back to our prior section wherein we discussed the importance of consistency.